tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 2 0 pangram-05 0
 ```

-The `pangram-ir-dataset` image that we created above already has a [ir-measures](https://github.com/capreolus-ir/diffir) integration (because this is already included in the starting point) that we can use for evaluation.
+The `pangram-ir-dataset` image that we created above already has a [ir-measures](https://github.com/terrierteam/ir_measures) integration (because this is already included in the starting point) that we can use for evaluation.
+(When working with your own dataset you will need to install the ir_measures python package within the container.)

 To evaluate the run file produced above in terms of nDCG@10, MRR, P@3, and Recall@3, please run: